-- Plyometrics: This type of HIIT exercise uses explosive movements to help you build power and strength.
+3. Plyometrics: This type of HIIT exercise uses explosive movements to help you build power and strength.
 Some plyometric HIIT exercises include jump squats, box jumps, and jump lunges.
-To do a plyometric HIIT workout, start warming up with a light jog or jump rope for 5 minutes.
+Start warming up with a light jog or jump rope for 5 minutes to do a plyometric HIIT workout.
 Then, complete the following circuit of exercises, resting for 1 minute between each set.

-No binding contracts mean that you’re never locked into a long-term commitment, and you can cancel at any time.
+No binding contracts mean you’re never locked into a long-term commitment, and you can cancel anytime.
 This is great for people who travel frequently or have unpredictable schedules.
 We ensure you volunteer to keep returning because you want to, not because you’re trapped in a contract you dislike.
 You can purchase a specific number of classes or an unlimited monthly membership.

 Claim Your Free HIIT Classes

 SWEAT440 also offers free HIIT classes for a week.
 This is a great way to try out the gym and see if it’s a good fit for you.
 You can find our HIIT classes in Doral at 8405 NW 53rd St, Suite #E 104, a short walk from Downtown Doral Park.
 Make sure to take advantage of our free trial offer and check out SWEAT440 today!